overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery.md

 > _"show me all breast cancer samples with RNA-seq data from Canadian donors"_

-The task is **natural language in, structured query out** — close in spirit to text-to-SQL, but the target is an Overture [Arranger](/develop/Arranger/overview) search query rather than SQL.
+The task is **natural language in, structured query out**, close in spirit to text-to-SQL, but the target is an Overture [Arranger](/develop/Arranger/overview) search query rather than SQL.
 This guide describes the workflow and the principles that govern it, and points to how to connect a client today.

 :::info Function first
-This guide documents the _function_ — ask a question, review the generated query, get results — and the connection steps, so it holds regardless of which model host or chat client you use.
+This guide documents the _function_ (ask a question, review the generated query, get results) and the connection steps, so it holds regardless of which model host or chat client you use.
 Specific tools named below (LM Studio, MCP Inspector) are reference implementations, not requirements.
 A dedicated researcher-facing conversational host is in active development; today the capability is reachable through any MCP-compatible client pointed at the Arranger MCP server (see [Connecting a client](#connecting-a-client)).
 :::

 ## How a question becomes a query